 The environmental factors affecting transpiration in plants include light, relative humidity, temperature, availability of water, and wind.
-These factors also affect photosynthesis and other plant growth and development processes.
-In general, plants transpire fastest under the following environmental conditions: (a) bright day, (b) dry air, (c) moist soil, (d) warm temperature, and (e) windy day.
+Specifically, these are climatic elements which also affect photosynthesis and other plant growth and development processes.
+In general, plants transpire fastest under the following climatic conditions: (a) bright day, (b) dry air, (c) moist soil, (d) warm temperature, and (e) windy day.

 It is important in crop agriculture to familiarize with what and how these environmental factors affect transpiration to be guided on the proper timing of farm activities.
 Likewise, it will become useful in devising strategies to reduce transpirational water loss or otherwise balance transpiration rates with water absorption and dry matter production.